 ISL is a values-driven school.
 We recently re-defined our vision, values and mission in consultation with our staff, parents, students and governing board.
 We strive to live by these guiding principles on a daily basis in everything we do, both in and out of class.
 Our mission is to develop curious…

 The school is open from 8:05 every weekday morning, with lessons for all beginning at 8:20.
 For students from Kindergarten to Grade 10, school finishing times are 15:35 on Monday, Tuesday and Thursday, 12:05 on Wednesdays and 14:55 on Fridays.
 IB Diploma students (Grades 11 and 12) have a variable timetable…

-ISL staff are nationally and culturally diverse, with 13 nationalities amongst them.
-The teachers, whilst all being qualified and experienced in their specialist curriculum areas, are trained in and actively embrace the philosophy and quality of the IB programmes for the benefit of ISL students and families.
-Staff turnover is low…
+ISL staff are nationally and culturally diverse, with more than a dozen nationalities amongst them.
+The teachers, whilst all being qualified and experienced in their specialist curriculum areas, are trained in and actively embrace the philosophy and quality of the IB programmes for the benefit of ISL students and families…

 Nestled in the peaceful suburb of Sainte Foy-lès-Lyon, just south west of Lyon, ISL benefits from its unique location between a family-centred village and a world class city.
 We cultivate close ties with the local town hall, cultural associations and neighbouring schools.
 Our upper primary children are regularly elected onto the local Children’s Municipal Council and our students are welcome members of many local clubs and sports teams which helps with integration into neighbouring communities outside school.

 Number of nationalities